juicedata/juicefs/docs/en/development/data_structures.md

 }
 ```

-Suppose a file system named `jfstest` is written with a contiguous 10 MiB of data, internally given a SliceID of 1, and HashPrefix is not enabled, then the following three objects are generated in the object store.
+Suppose a file system named `jfstest` is written with a continuous 10 MiB of data and internally given a SliceID of 1 with HashPrefix disabled, then the following three objects will be generated in the object storage.

 ```
 jfstest/chunks/0/0/1_0_4194304